MonliH/iNNteractive/README.md

   <tr>
     <td width="50%" valign="top">
 <h3>Built On Tools You Trust!</h3>
-Programmed in python, Tensorflow and Keras made by Google is the brain behind the neural network and is trusted by millions around the globe.
+Programmed in Python 3, Tensorflow and Keras made by Google is the brain behind the neural network and is trusted by millions around the globe.
 Other libaries used include: Numpy, Matplotlib, and Tkinter.
     </td>
     <td>
       <img src="https://www.tensorflow.org/images/tf_logo_social.png">